pbitzer/pyltg/README.md

 (It is highly recommended that you use the `-e` switch!)

 * Standard science packages are required (e.g., `numpy, pandas, matplotlib`).
-See the `environment.yml` file for a full list of dependencies
+See the `environment.yml` file for a full list of dependencies.

-* Alternatively, you create a conda environment (after going to the `pyltg` directory cloned):
+* Alternatively, you can create a conda environment.
+For example, for a conda environment named `ltg` (after going to the `pyltg` directory cloned):
 ```
-conda env create environment.yml
+conda env create -f environment.yml
+conda activate ltg
 ```

 * For full use of Geostationary Lightning Mapper (GLM) code, you should also install `glmtools`  [https://github.com/deeplycloudy/glmtools].
 While you can follow the installation discussed there, you can also simply clone the